jneuendorf/atom-code-annotations/README.md

 - images
 - html
-- links / URLs
+- URLs
 - plain text

-Further renderers can be added by installing code-annotation plugin packages.
+Further renderers can be added by

+- installing code-annotation plugin packages (for versions `^2` see the [example plugin](https://github.com/jneuendorf/code-annotations-test)) or
+- creating Pull Requests.

 ## Usage

 ### Creation and destruction

-Code annotations can be added and deleted from the context menu, from the `ShowCommandsView`, and of course from the command palette.
+Code annotations can be added and deleted from the packages menu and of course from the command palette.
 When adding or removing the position is the current (or last) cursor is relevant (so just right clicking to a certain position is insufficient (for now)).
 A new annotation is added above the line of the cursor; for deleting one the cursor must be at the annotation's line.